Are you curious about the weather in London? Here is a guide to help you prepare for your visit to the city.

 A truly enjoyable time to visit London is during any month of the year as it is a beautiful city all year round.
 The rest of it depends on the kind of holiday you want, your budget, as well as your personal preferences in terms of things to do on your holiday.

 To conclude, the weather in London varies considerably, as one moment there may be sunshine, while the next there may be rain.
-Over the course of a single day, the temperature fluctuates by five degrees or more.
+Over a single day, the temperature fluctuates by five degrees or more.
 Realistically, you should not assume anything about the weather based on what it was like when you woke up.

 Rainfall In London Photo from Pixabay